Updated: July 2020.

-When you do illegal activities to get top ranking on Google’s SERP, then you may face a Google’s penalty.
-Which can deindex your site completely or the affected pages.
+When you do illegal activities to get top ranking on Google’s SERP, they may recognize it and and you may incur in algorithmic and manual penalties.
+This can deindex your site completely or just the affected pages.

 There are two types of penalties:

 Manual penalties are given by Google workers who audit your site against their quality parameters and deem that you are violating at least one of them.

 Algorithmic penalties are given by the algorithms which regularly check all the websites for some predefined rules, and penalize you if you are against any one of them.

 It does not matter, whether you have a small site or large, Google doesn’t discriminate on the popularity of the sites, if it finds something suspicious then it can affect both small and large sites.

 After the Panda 4.0 update, eBay faced the algorithmic penalty.
 One more example, Thumbtack was also penalized.
 Thumbtack is a company into which Google invested $100 million, and they still got penalized.
 Read here more about Panda 4.0 update: https://www.forbes.com/sites/johnrampton/2016/11/29/everything-you-need-to-know-about-panda-4-0/#2dedbea933e9